lnsayer/my-website/_posts/titanic_machine_learning_project.md

  11  Embarked     1307 non-null   object
 dtypes: float64(3), int64(4), object(5)
 ```
 We mostly have integers and objects, which are strings.
-We are missing data in the Age (263), Cabin (1014), Fare (1) and Embarked (2) columns.
+We are missing data in the Age (263 missing), Cabin (1014), Fare (1) and Embarked (2) columns.
 We will have to do some imputation (filling in missing values) and encoding (converting the strings to numerical data which the models can handle).

-Since we have combined the training and test set into one dataframe we can see all the missing data, e.g. if we had only looked at the training set we would miss the missing fare entry in the test set.
+Since we have combined the training and test set into one dataframe we can see all the missing data.
+If we had only looked at the training set we would miss the missing fare entry in the test set.
 Normally we would impute the training and test set separately since our test set represents future data we want to predict.
 However, as this is the same ship with the same distribution it is okay to impute altogether.
 It also makes our life easier to do so.

-Let's explore how different features might affect survival rates.
+Let's explore how different features might affect survival numbers.
 We can display the survival rate based on age and sex at the same time with some plots:
 ``` python
 # Dataframes of male and female survivals
 male_train_df = train_df.loc[train_df['Sex'] == 'male']